seagle0128/.emacs.d/README.md

 1. Does Centaur Emacs support Language Server Protocol (LSP)?

-    The LSP feature is supported and enabled by default in Centuar Emacs.
+    The LSP feature is supported and enabled by default in Centaur Emacs.
     `lsp-mode` is the default client, and `eglot` is another choice.
 Use `(setq centaur-lsp nil)` to disable LSP if you don't like it.